 - Maintain a cumulative average of 2.0 in Women, Gender, Sexuality Studies.

 - Complete end-of-program report and submit it the office.

 *In addition to the 6 required courses (usually totaling 18-20 credits), students need additional credits to complete 36 credits required for the major.
 If your major has a theme your theme should be clearly described in your application.
 If you change your focus later in the program, submit a new application spelling out the new focus.
 Courses must be above a 100-level to count towards the major, with the exception of WOMENSST 187.
 Component courses and skills courses must be documented.
-For component courses you must state your paper topic, and skills courses must relate to your theme.

 The elective credits can be earned in any one of the following ways:

 - Courses offered through Women, Gender, Sexuality Studies at the University.